CERTIFIED SAFETY DIRECTOR (CSD)

 A CSM is an implementer of strategy and actions normally mandated by those on the corporate level.
 They oversee and drive compliance and monitoring and are able to effectively employ a range of OHS tools and processes.
 They are likely to have a site or industry focus.

 The Certified Safety Manager (CSM) Certificate Course is an option to meet a portion of the Eligibility Track in addition to the educational and years of experience requirements to sit for the CSD Exam.

-You have the opportunity to take the online exam from the comfort of your home or office via live online proctoring.
-Click here for LOP instructions.
-Another option is to take the exam at one of the numerous testing sites available to you (U.S.and Canada only).
-Click here to find the nearest testing center to you.
-Click here for testing site instructions.
+Another option is to take the exam at one of the numerous testing sites available to you (U.S. and Canada only).
+Click here to find the nearest Kryterion testing center to you.
+Click here for Kryterion testing site instructions.

 After completing the application, applicants will receive official notification from the NASP Certification Board via email within 7-10 business days.
 The notification will include instructions on eligibility status.
-Upon being approved to take the exam Candidates will receive notification from the Certification Board’s testing contractor, Scantron, with details of when and where you can take the exam if choosing a Scantron site and location or offering the option for live online proctoring at home or office.
+Upon being approved to take the exam, Candidates will receive notification from the NASP Certification Board via email, with exam purchase options.